-Stratification can reduce this variability still further, and be aware that while we know that the estimator is unbiased, it is not on the log scale, of course.
+Over 100 replicates this method has a standard deviation of just under 0.001, and that is with 10 times fewer samples than the previous Monte-Carlo attempts.
+It drops to 0.0003 if 100000 samples are used.
+Stratification can reduce this variability still further.
+Be aware that while we know that the estimator is unbiased, it will not be on the log scale, of course.